Learn what you love — then make it your life’s work.

 The CHC supports community college students from these schools as they complete Associate of Arts degrees in the humanities, apply and transfer to CWRU to pursue a Bachelor of Arts degree with a major in any of CWRU’s humanities fields, and go on to rich postgraduate opportunities that make use of the skills they cultivated in the CHC program.

 The CHC also works to introduce graduate students at CWRU to community college students, teaching, and opportunities.
 We are eager to strengthen faculty collaborations across our institutions through a variety of community-based programs, as we promote the humanities in northeastern Ohio.

 With the CHC, reaching your goals is as easy as ABC!

-If you are a Tri-C student with a passion for the humanities working on an associate’s degree, the CHC offers a great opportunity for you to pursue your four-year degree through a program that will advise and mentor you, introduce you to CWRU’s community, and invite you to engage in special access programming.
-As a CHC Scholar at CWRU, you will have access to stipends to support your transition and academic program.
+If you are a Tri-C, Lakeland CC, or LCCC student with a passion for the humanities working on an associate’s degree, the CHC offers a great opportunity for you to pursue your four-year degree through a program that will advise and mentor you, introduce you to CWRU’s community, and invite you to engage in special access programming.
+As a CHC Scholar at CWRU, you will have access to research funding to support your transition and academic program.

 The Cleveland Humanities Collaborative is generously funded by the Andrew W. Mellon Foundation, whose mission is to “strengthen, promote, and, where necessary, defend the contributions of the humanities and the arts to human flourishing and to the well-being of diverse and democratic societies.”
 Learn more about the Andrew W. Mellon Foundation’s mission and current programs here.